 Why Our Homes Can Actually Make Asthma Worse

-Many years ago, when homes and buildings were being built, there wasn’t as much focus on making every nook and cranny a super tight seal.
+Many years ago, when houses and buildings were being built, there wasn’t as much focus on making every nook and cranny a super tight seal.

 Another issue is that a lot of people don’t like to open their windows anymore.
 With the number of people who suffer from allergies increasing each year, this makes perfect sense—they’re trying to protect themselves from outdoor allergens.

-Now, you may be wondering… “How does a tight seal in my home create problems for my asthma?”
+Now, you may be wondering, “How does a tight seal in my home create problems for my asthma?”

-What happens with an air tight seal in your home is that harmful contaminants don’t have a way to freely escape.
-Once they’re tracked in from the outside through your clothing or by floating in when a door is opened, they’re stuck and can’t get out.
+What happens with an airtight seal in your home is that harmful contaminants don’t have a way to freely escape.
+Once they’ve been tracked inside from the outdoors (through your clothing or by floating in when a door or window is opened) these particles get stuck and can’t get out.

 Fortunately, there’s a solution to all of this—adding an asthma air purifier to your home.

 What Makes a Room Air Purifier Good for Asthma?